 Oxfam enters into contracts with the Government of Canada (mainly Global Affairs Canada - "GAC") and other donors for the funding of projects in various countries.
 In accordance with the revenue recognition policy, these funds are recorded as revenue in the statement of revenue and expenses as related expenses are incurred.
-Any indirect cost recovery, management fee or procurement fee that is applicable to Oxfam is recorded as revenue in the statement of revenue and expenses in accordance with the terms in the individual contracts.
+Any indirect cost recovery, management fee or procurement fee that is applicable to Oxfam is recorded as revenue in the individual contracts.